Orbs (ORBS) Reaches 1-Day Volume of $13.45 Million

-Orbs (CURRENCY:ORBS) traded down 2.8% against the US dollar during the 24 hour period ending at 9:00 AM E.T. on July 9th.
-Orbs has a market cap of $159.02 million and $13.45 million worth of Orbs was traded on exchanges in the last 24 hours.
-One Orbs coin can now be bought for $0.0713 or 0.00000215 BTC on popular cryptocurrency exchanges.
-Over the last week, Orbs has traded up 7.2% against the US dollar.
+Orbs (CURRENCY:ORBS) traded 2.8% lower against the dollar during the twenty-four hour period ending at 9:00 AM ET on July 9th.
+One Orbs coin can currently be purchased for approximately $0.0713 or 0.00000215 BTC on exchanges.
+Orbs has a market capitalization of $159.02 million and $13.45 million worth of Orbs was traded on exchanges in the last day.
+Over the last seven days, Orbs has traded 7.2% higher against the dollar.

 - Binance USD (BUSD) traded down 0% against the dollar and now trades at $1.00 or 0.00003013 BTC.